wesnoth/wesnoth/changelog_entries/httt.md

      * S07 "Muff Malal's Peninsula": fixed incorrect portrait for Muff Malal in the time over event.
      * S28 "The Lost General": fixed "Cavefish" achievement triggering if you didn't recruit/recall any units at all.
      * S50 "The Battle For Wesnoth": Asheviere should now more intelligently resist assassination strategies.
+     * S50 "The Battle For Wesnoth": fix "Canon" achievement being awarded even if you hadn't played "The Dwarven Doors".